dimoff66/split-smartly/README.md

 # split-smartly

-> split strings, ignoring parts inside quotes and brackets.
+> split strings by separator(s), ignoring text inside quotes and brackets.
 Can be easily tuned with a lot of flexible options

 ## What is it for ?
-Sometimes we need to split string, ignoring text inside quotes and/or brackets or any other symbols for example if we want to parse sql query string, where fields separated by comma
+Sometimes we need to split string, ignoring separators inside quotes and/or brackets(or any other symbols).
+For example in case when we want to parse sql fields list, separated by comma
 ```sql
 SELECT 1 as numberField, "3,4,5" as stringField, MAX(3, 5) as calculatedField
 ```
+Obviously, commas inside string and commas, separated MAX-function parametetrs, should be ignored.
-we will not get proper result using standard split function

-so splitSmartly function will manage to do it easily and nicely
+Original split function of String object will not return proper result, so splitSmartly is done to manage such kind of splitting easily and nicely

 ## Install